bloominstituteoftechnology/node-db1-project/README.md

 ### Write endpoints for the accounts resource

 - Within `server.js` add CRUD endpoints for the account resource.
 You may use `data/accounts-model.js` for access to your newly created database.
+- Use these endpoints to manually test that your database is working as expected.

 ## Stretch Problems